FG receives compliance certificates for airport concession – The Sun Nigeria

 Uche Usim, Abuja

-In what may be described as a boost towards achieving the airport modernization goal, the Minister of Aviation Mr Hadi Sirika on Tuesday received the Outline Business Case Certificate of Compliance for the concession of Lagos, Abuja, Port Harcourt and Kano International Airports from the Infrastructure Concession Regulatory Commission (ICRC).
+Nigeria’s airports modernisation initiative received a boost Tuesday, following the issuance of Outline Business Case Certificate of Compliance for the concession of Lagos, Abuja, Port Harcourt and Kano International airports from the Infrastructure Concession Regulatory Commission (ICRC).

-Receiving the certificates of compliance from the Director-General of the Commission Mr Chidi Izuwah in his office, Sirika said the next stop for the airport concession train would be at the Federal Executive Council (FEC) to secure the approval for the full business of concession to proceed.
+Minister of Aviation, Mr Hadi Sirika, who disclosed this in Abuja said the government received the certificates of compliance from the Director-General of the Commission Mr Chidi Izuwah in his office.
+He said the next stop for the airport concession train would be at the Federal Executive Council (FEC) which would issue the approval for the full business of concession to proceed.

-He said the project, when completed, would see massive private sector fund injection into the airports, that will in turn create 241,700 jobs.

-He said: “The concession will turn the airport terminals to their full potential in private hands as millions of dollars would be pumped into the airports”, he explained.
+The minister said the project, when completed, would create a massive private sector fund injection into the airports, which would in turn create about 241,700 jobs.
+“The concession will put the airport terminals to their full potential in private hands as millions of dollars would be pumped into them”, He said.

 He explained that some times, it is the entire value chain of aviation business that needs to be considered, which is wide and large.